 Fields of Interest:

 One of the things I value most in the traditions of the history department here at the University of Rochester is the commitment to extending the public sphere in which historians practice their craft beyond the confines of a narrowly circumscribed professional and academic realm.
-History here has long been a form of social and cultural criticism.
+History here has, now and again, served as a form of social and cultural criticism.
 My own interventions in matters of overt public moment have of late been concentrated in the pages of The Christian Century, Raritan, and Bookforum.

 Daniel Borus and I lead the Albion Tourgee Seminar in American Cultural History, which provides a forum for the work of local historians in our field.
 We would extend an invitation to join us in the seminar to all those historians of the United States in Rochester and its environs who might be interested.